-Before you begin searching the depths of the internet for small business ideas and the ends of the earth for products and niche ideas, it’s always best to start with the ideas you already have.
+Before you begin searching the depths of the web for small business ideas, products, and niches, it’s always best to start with the ideas you already have.

 Maybe it’s a product or idea you’ve had for years.
 Maybe it exists in a half-written business plan sitting in a folder somewhere on your computer.
 Even if you’ve discounted it at some point prior, it’s worth taking a fresh look at it.
 At one point you thought it was a great idea, right?

 Here are a few questions to consider when making your list of internet business ideas:

 - What products, niches, or industries are you particularly passionate about or interested in?

 - What products, niches, or industries are your friends passionate about?

 - What pain points do you have in your own life?

 Identifying problems within your inner circle is a smart way to brainstorm good product ideas.
 Michelle Ebbin, owner of Jettproof, a sensory clothing brand, finds product ideas through life’s everyday needs.
 The brand creates calming clothing to assist kids and adults with autism, sensory processing disorder, Down’s syndrome, ADHD, and other conditions that affect the sensory system.